 Now that we have the walls for the elevator created, we're going to go ahead and set the correct wall type.
 And to do that, we need to make sure we have the right pattern associated.
 And so what I've done is I've included in our Revit families that were downloaded with your class dataset, we have a file that's called fire rating options.

 So I'll go into this Revit families folder, and I'm going to open this fire rating options file here.
-And this file has many different ways that you can create a fire rating symbol.
-And the best one that I've found so far is to use a cut pattern material that's assigned to the particular metal stud that you're using.
+This file has many different ways that you can create a fire rating symbol.
+The best one that I've found so far is to use a cut pattern material that's assigned to the particular metal stud that you're using.

 So it always shows in both plan view and section view, and it gives you the clearest look.
-And so with this file open, using it by wall type, what I can do is I can steal this one hour one.
-And we're not going to use this actual wall, but it doesn't matter because we're just going to take it.
+And so with this file open, using it by wall type, what I can do is I can steal this one-hour one.
+We're not going to use this actual wall, but it doesn't matter because we're just going to take it.

-And I can actually just copy it to the clipboard.
-So this is another kind of quick way that you can steal stuff from other projects.
-So I can just copy it in here.
+I can actually just copy it to the clipboard.
+This is another kind of quick way that you can steal stuff from other projects, so I can just copy it in here.

-And then we'll go back to our project.
-And then if I just go to modify and paste, I could paste that wall into our project.
-And what it'll do is it really, we only used it for one purpose.
+Then we'll go back to our project, and if I just go to Modify and Paste, I could paste that wall into our project.
+What it'll do is—really—we only use it for one purpose.

-If I change my detail level from course to medium, you can see, we now start to see the pattern that's going to go on that wall.
-And if I were to look at the actual wall type, you can see there's a one hour wall type material here, but I can see that there's a one hour pattern that's been assigned to the cut pattern of that stud material, which is here.
-And so I'm going to cancel all the way out of that.
+If I change my detail level from coarse to medium, you can see we now start to see the pattern that's going to go on that wall.
+If I were to look at the actual wall type, you can see there's a one-hour wall type material here, and there's a one-hour pattern that's been assigned to the cut pattern of that stud material, which is here.
+I'm going to cancel all the way out of that.

-Cause I was just showing you what it's going to look like, but essentially all of these walls here, these four, since they're assigned this shaft wall type here, what I can do is I can go in and from edit type.
-And then the structure here, this one hour metal stud layer that we created, I can go in and I can add to the cut pattern, this one hour pattern that we just brought in from that file.
-So I'll hit.
+Because I was just showing you what it's going to look like, but essentially all of these walls here—these four—since they're assigned this shaft wall type, what I can do is go in from Edit Type, and then in the structure here, this one-hour metal stud layer that we created, I can add to the cut pattern this one-hour pattern that we just brought in from that file.
+So I'll hit

-Okay.
-Until we get out of the dialogue boxes.
-And then you'll see that it changes this wall type to have that one hour pattern.
+OK until we get out of the dialog boxes, and then you'll see that it changes this wall type to have that one-hour pattern.

-And that color is going to be changed in floor plan and in section as well.
+That color is going to be changed in floor plan and in section as well.
 If I were to go in here and change this, this is a global change.
-I can make it this kind of medium gray and that'll tone it down a little bit.
+I can make it this kind of medium gray, and that'll tone it down a little bit.

-And so now we've got the rated type.
-And so I can go back in and I've got a little cleanup work, right?
-We made all those changes here.
-So I need to go back and put my studs back to not have gaps between the walls there.
+Now we've got the rated type.
+I can go back in, and I've got a little cleanup work, right?
+We made all those changes here, so I need to go back and put my studs back to not have gaps between the walls there.

-And so now we're ready to move on to the next step here.
+Now we're ready to move on to the next step.